ZoeLiao/python-Django-demo/README.md

 ## Sign in with third-party accounts:
 - If there is not settings/local.py, create it by `vim demo/settings/local.py` (settings/local.py is an ignored file)
 - Input your Facebook, Instagram, GitHub key in demo/settings/local.py:
-    - Facebook (If you do not hav key, please visit: [facebook for developers](https://developers.facebook.com/docs/facebook-login/web)):
+    - Facebook (If you do not have a key, please visit: [facebook for developers](https://developers.facebook.com/docs/facebook-login/web)):
         - `SOCIAL_AUTH_FACEBOOK_KEY = <your Facebook key>`
         - `SOCIAL_AUTH_FACEBOOK_SECRET = <your Facebook secret>`
-    - Instagram (If you do not hav key, please visit: [Instagram for developers](https://www.instagram.com/developer/)):
+    - Instagram (If you do not have a key, please visit: [Instagram for developers](https://www.instagram.com/developer/)):
         - `SOCIAL_AUTH_INSTAGRAM_KEY = <your Instagram key>`
         - `SOCIAL_AUTH_INSTAGRAM_SECRET = <your Instagram secret>`
-    - GitHub (If you do not hav key, please visit: [GitHub Dveloper](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/)):
+    - GitHub (If you do not have a key, please visit: [GitHub Dveloper](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/)):
         - `SOCIAL_AUTH_GITHUB_KEY = <your GitHub key>`
         - `SOCIAL_AUTH_GITHUB_SECRET = <your GitHub secret>`